 - Tap the app you want to delete and go to Delete App.

 Now, head over to the App Store, search for the app you just deleted and install it again.
 If the app works fine, you’re good to go.
 If not, well…

 4. Check your subscriptions

 Just a quick reminder that not all services allow for audio playback with the screen off or the app minimized.
-For example, YouTube is notorious for only letting users subscribed to YouTube Premium to listen to videos/music outside the app.
+For example, YouTube is notorious for only letting users subscribe to YouTube Premium and listen to videos/music outside the app.
 If you’re not a YouTube Premium subscriber, the video you’re watching will automatically pause as soon as you minimize the app or switch off the screen.

 Unlike Android, where users have a few modified YouTube clients that allow for audio playback in the background, iOS users have no other option but to subscribe to YouTube Premium.
 So, if you have problems with the YouTube app specifically, that’s one thing to keep in mind.